syncfusion-content/winui-docs/winui/DataGrid/Overview.md

 ---
 layout: post
 title: About WinUI DataGrid control | Syncfusion
-description: Learn about introduction of Syncfusion WinUI DataGrid control and more details.
+description: Learn here all about introduction of Syncfusion WinUI DataGrid control and more details.
 platform: winui
 control: DataGrid
 documentation: ug